robert72127/alicedbv2/README.md

  if we already seen given tuple, and for all timestamp less than predefined remove those

- ##### How we will use nodes in graph creation

-  firstly we need global graph object, that worker's wiil process in topological order

-  So creating all nodes we need to put all of them onto graph, therefore we won't create nodes directly, but instead we will do something like auto graph = Graph()

-  .. or first create global graph object and pass it in constructor

- auto in_1 = graph.input_node(constructor args...)
- auto in_2 = graph.other_input(constructor args...)

- auto in_1 = input_node.filter(function).project(function)
- auto in_2 = input_node_2.filter(function).project(function)
- auto out = join(in_1, in_2)

- auto result =
-  graph.join(function,
-      project(function,
-               filter(function, input_node)),
-      project(function,
-               filter(function, input_node_2)))

-  Do we need types and dynamics' node creation?

-  dynamic node creation would be cool, types not necessary needed

- let's say node also holds vector of enum fields, like: enum Field = {STRING, FLOAT, INT, BOOL}, which will correspond to

 ##### Node's api:

   Compute: this will perform all computable action <for now> that is: